Audibene-GMBH/product.frontend-coding-challenge/README.md

 		- You might want to show the user some sort of message if this happens.
 	- Bonus points
 		- Add the ability to skip to certain questions via the use of URL params.
 For example: https://localhost:3000/?skip=2 would skip you to the second question.
-		- Animate the transition between each step.
+		- Animate the transition between steps.

 **Things to focus on**